 Best Key Lime Pie in Florida Keys

-It’s hard to pick the best Key Lime Pie that we ate in Key West and Florida Keys.
+It’s hard to pick the best Key Lime Pie that we ate in Key West and the Florida Keys.
 There were so many amazing pies!

 - In the first photo, you see Key Lime Pie from Kermit’s.
 It’s one of the oldest shops selling Key lime pie in Key West.
 I remember it as one of the best pies, although I wasn’t a fan of the crust, it tasted a bit like store-bought crust.
 You can buy there many different flavors of Key lime pie, like strawberry, blueberry, or coconut key lime pie.
 There are also sauces and preserves with key lime juice.
 You can also buy bottled key lime juice to make this delicious pie at home.
 A huge hit for us was also Key lime pie on a stick which is basically frozen key lime pie (it’s made very similarly, but without the egg yolks) coated in chocolate, on a stick – it was absolutely amazing, I would choose this over regular ice cream any day!